Introduction to Applications of NLP

 Given below are the different applications of NLP.

 Texts are a form of unstructured data that possess very rich information within them.
 Text Classifiers categorize and organize pretty much any form of text that we use currently.
 Since texts are unstructured, analyzing, sorting and classifying them can be very hard and time-consuming and sometimes even tedious work for humans, not to mention all the errors that humans are prone to make in the process.
 This is where Text Classification comes in to picture to serve its purpose of performing the mentioned tasks with more scalability and accuracy.

 Text Classification is more efficient when machine learning classifiers are trained with a few ground rules.
-With the methodologies of Deep Learning such as CNN and RNN the results only getting better with the increased text data that we generate.
+With the methodologies of Deep Learning such as CNN and RNN, the results only get better with the increased text data we generate.
 It can also be made visually appealing using “Word Clouds”.
 Text classification can be applied for a range task from e-mail spam filtering to brand monitoring.
-A very essential key and feedback for business would be how their products are touching their intended consumers and Text Classification gives answers to business questions by classifying people’s opinion on the said brand, price, and features
+An essential key and feedback for business would be how their products are touching their intended consumers, and Text Classification gives answers to business questions by classifying people’s opinion on the said brand, price, and features.

 2. Machine Translation

 Achieving multilingualism can often be a tough task to accomplish, so to make our life easier at least in the aspect of communication, Machine Translation comes to the rescue.
 In the early ’50s, IBM presented a machine translation system that had only 250 words and translated 49 carefully selected Russian sentences in the field of chemistry into English.
 Over the recent years with the resources to implement Neural networks, machine translation has significantly improved in its quality such that translating between languages is as simple as pressing a button on the available smartphones or tablets.
 Google Translate supports more than 100 languages and can even translate language images from up to 37 languages.